Sanglorian/orcus/Orcus Monsters - current.md

 > †	**Slam** (standard, at-will)
 > +9 vs AC; 1d12+5 damage, and the target takes persistent 5 necrotic damage (save ends).
 > †	**Constrict** (standard, at-will)
-> +9must be grappling the target; 1d12+5 damage, and the target is dazed until the end of the ghoul worm's next turn.
+> Must be grappling the target; 1d12+5 damage, and the target is dazed until the end of the ghoul worm's next turn.
 > ∢	**Horror** (opportunity, legendary) ● **Fear, Psychic**
 > Near burst 10, one creature; +9 vs Will (a creature sees the ghoul worm for the first time); The target is stunned until the end of their next turn.
 > **Speed Burst** (free, legendary)
-> +9The ghoul worm takes a move action.
+> The ghoul worm takes a move action.
 > **Legendary Action**
 > Each round, the ghoul worm can take one legendary action.
 The action interrupts another creature's turn (if it is an opportunity action, like *horror*) or comes after another creature's turn (if it is a free action, like *speed burst*).
 Alternatively, it can spend its legendary action just before its turn begins to immediately make a saving throw against one condition it is affected by.
 The ghoul worm cannot take legendary actions on its turn.